 Round One Thoughts

-Most antiviruses offer a multi-device plan, protecting not only your desktop, but your mobile devices, too.
+Most antiviruses offer a multi-device plan, protecting not only your desktop computer, but your mobile devices, too.
 Kaspersky and Bitdefender have the same pricing scheme, but the details on the plans differ.
 We’re going to look at what each plan offers and for what price.

 The fact that you can go up to 10 devices is nice, though.
-The cheapest plan, Antivirus Plus, can protect one, three, five or 10.
-It has built-in ransomware protection and uses the same malware database as the rest of Bitdefender’s software.
+The cheapest plan, Bitdefender Antivirus Plus, can protect one, three, five or 10 devices.
+It has built-in protection against ransomware and uses the same malware database as the rest of Bitdefender’s software.

 Even though you can go up to 10 devices, you shouldn’t need to.
-Antivirus Plus is Windows-only, meaning you can’t protect your mobile devices with it.
-The plan is best suited for a single user who has a desktop and laptop.
+Bitdefender Antivirus Plus is Windows-only, meaning you can’t protect your mobile devices with it.
+The plan is best suited for a single user who has a desktop or laptop computer.

-Most users should opt for Total Security.
-It’s $10 more than Antivirus Plus and comes with support for five devices.
+Most users should opt for Bitdefender Total Security.
+It’s $10 more than Bitdefender Antivirus Plus and comes with support for five devices.
 You can upgrade to 10 for $5 more, too.

-Total Security is the only multi-device plan Bitdefender offers.
+Bitdefender Total Security is the only multi-device plan the antivirus offers.
 It supports Windows, macOS, iOS and Android.
 Its excellent Android application earned it a spot in our best antivirus for Android guide.

 The promotional rate only applies to the first time you buy the application.
 Thankfully, Bitdefender lets you purchase up to three years of protection at the promotion price upfront.

-Bitdefender has good prices, and the lineup of plan is satisfying, but we feel forced into Total Security.
-It’s the only multi-device plan and protecting your mobile device is almost as important as protecting your desktop.
-Antivirus Plus and Internet Security are decent options if you’re really trying to save money, though.
+Bitdefender has good prices, and the lineup of plans is satisfying, but we feel forced into Bitdefender Total Security.
+It’s the only multi-device plan, and protecting your mobile device is almost as important as protecting your desktop computer.
+Bitdefender Internet Security and Antivirus Plus are decent options if you’re really trying to save money, though.

 Bitdefender offers a free antivirus, as well.
 It’s basic, using the established malware database to scan your machine.
 Still, it was good enough to earn a spot in our best free antivirus software guide.
-Before downloading it, though, we recommend taking advantage of Bitdefender’s 30-day trial of Total Security.
+Before downloading the software, though, we recommend taking advantage of Bitdefender’s 30-day trial of Total Security.

-Kaspersky also has a three-plan lineup and each comes at about the same price point.
-The most inexpensive plan, Anti-Virus, is $5 cheaper for the same number of devices, while Total Security, the most expensive plan, is $5 more.
+Kaspersky also has a three-plan lineup, and each comes to about the same price point.
+The most inexpensive plan, Kaspersky Anti-Virus, is $5 cheaper for the same number of devices, while Kaspersky Total Security, the most expensive plan, is $5 more.
 Kaspersky introduces multi-device plans at a lower tier than Bitdefender does, though.

-Internet Security is available for three or five devices, but, unlike Bitdefender’s comparable plan, you can secure Windows, macOS, iOS and Android.
+Kaspersky Internet Security is available for three or five devices, but unlike Bitdefender’s comparable plan, you can secure Windows, macOS, iOS and Android.
 It comes with Safe Money and privacy controls, too.
-Unfortunately, Internet Security doesn’t have parental controls.
+Unfortunately, Kaspersky Internet Security doesn’t have parental controls.

-While Total Security can be installed on up to 10 devices, only two user accounts can access the parental controls and password manager.
+Kaspersky Total Security can be installed on up to 10 devices, but only two user accounts can access the parental controls and password manager.

 Kaspersky offers a free version of Security Cloud, too, which is better than Bitdefender’s free offering.
 It provides basic protection, up to 300MB per day of the Secure Connection VPN and 15 entries in Kaspersky’s password manager.